quasarframework/quasar/docs/src/pages/vue-components/uploader.md

 ---
 title: Uploader
 ---
 Quasar supplies a way for you to upload files through QUploader component.
-Works well with [QField](/vue-components/field) mixin for additional functionality such as a helper, error message placeholder and many others.

 ## Installation
 <doc-installation components="QUploader" />